Bohai Sea saline meadow: Climate

 The climate of the ecoregion is Humid continental climate, hot summer (Köppen climate classification (Dwa)), with a dry winter.
 This climate is characterized by large seasonal temperature differentials and a hot summer (at least one month averaging over 22 C), and cold winters having monthly precipitation less than one-tenth of the wettest summer month.
 The average precipitation in the region is 592 mm/year, varying up to 20%.

 Flora and fauna

 There are a wide variety local habitats, influenced by the interplay of fresh water and silt arriving by river with salt water pressure from the sea.
 The interior grasslands are characterized by Kunai grass (Imperata cylindrica), the saline meadows by salt-tolerate plants such as Suaeda.
 Freshwater stands inland have mostly been converted to rice paddies and aquaculture ponds.

-The region is an important migratory stop-over for the endangered Red-crowned crane (Red-crowned crane) and Siberian crane.
+The region is an important migratory stop-over for the endangered Red-crowned crane and Siberian crane.
 The vulnerable Saunders's gull uses the region as one of its few breeding sites.
-Biodiversity is high: scientists have recorded 367 species of bird, and 197 species of fish, in the Shadong delta alone.
+Biodiversity is high: scientists have recorded 367 species of bird, and 197 species of fish, in the Shandong delta alone.